sedrubal/apk_schleuder/README.md

 ### Get the fingerprints

-- Get an APK from a "trustable" source
+- Get an APK from a trustworthy source
 - unzip it
 - search for the signing certificate in folder `META-INF` (e.g. `CERT.RSA`)
 - run `keytool -printcert -file $certfile` and put the fingerprints into `config.py`